myquay/michael-mckenna.com/blog/content/fragment/2023-05/tmmm-09-ten-pounts-in-a-five-pound-sack.md

 >
 > -- Federick P. Brooks, JR

 That's about _**USD $13,000**_ in today's dollars.
 In a world where we take space for granted (the front page of a digital newspaper like the New Zealand Herald can exceed 10-20 MB), this was a refreshing read.
-I really enjoyed concrete figures been used, it really emphasises the hardware revolution over the last 50 or so years has dramatically lowered cost and greatly improved access to computing hardware.
+I really enjoyed that concrete 1970s figures were used, it really emphasises the hardware revolution over the last 50 years or so.
+This revolution has dramatically lowered cost and greatly improved access to computing hardware.